South Essex College: History

+The college became South East Essex College of Arts and Technology (SEECAT) in 1991.
 In 2004, the college relocated to a £52 million campus in the centre of Southend, close to main public transport routes and right next to the High Street and mainline railway station.
 The college formally merged with Thurrock and Basildon College on 1 January 2010 and was renamed South Essex College.